tendermint/spec/spec/abci/apps.md

 - `p2p/filter/id/<id>`, where `<is>` is the hex-encoded node ID (the hash of the node's p2p pubkey).

+  -- feels go specific.
 Note: these query formats are subject to change!

 ### Snapshot Connection

 The Snapshot Connection is optional, and is only used to serve state sync snapshots for other nodes and/or restore state sync snapshots to a local node being bootstrapped.

+For more information, see [the state sync section of this document](#state-sync).

 ## Transaction Results